ctrladiti/rental-price-recommender/files_usecase.md

 ### ▶ Purpose

-This script performs the **full preprocessing pipeline** for your rental data project:
+This script performs the **full preprocessing pipeline** for the rental data project:

 - Cleans raw data
 - Handles missing values